Nighthawk42/Dungeo_ai/README.md

 Available commands:
 /? or /help       - Show this help message
 /censored         - Toggle NSFW/SFW mode  comands
-/redo             - Repeat last AI response with a new generation
-/save             - Save the full adventure to adventure.txt
+/redo             - Repeat last AI response with a new generation  banwords.txt for the band words /save             - Save the full adventure to adventure.txt
 /load             - Load the adventure from adventure.txt
 /change           - Switch to a different Ollama model